-Tahu Sumedang was invented in 1917 by a Chinese-Indonesian immigrant family in Sumedang (West Java), specifically by Ong Bun Keng who set up the first tahu factory there.
+Tahu Sumedang traces to a Chinese-Indonesian immigrant family from Anxi, Fujian.
+The patriarch Ong Kino first made (boiled) tofu in Sumedang in the early 1900s; in 1917 his son Ong Bun Keng took over and founded the Tahu Bungkeng shop (still operating after 100+ years) — crucially switching the tofu from boiled to deep-fried, the innovation that made it famous.
 The dish became Sumedang's defining export — the tofu has a specific texture (firm-yet-soft skin from a particular pressing method) that's identifiable.
 Sumedang regency tofu vendors sell it from bamboo baskets along the highway from Bandung to Cirebon; travelers stop specifically to buy bags.
 The 'tahu Pak Adin' lineage has run for generations.
 Modern Indonesian-American Sundanese restaurants serve it as 'crispy fried tofu' but the canonical Sumedang version uses local soybean tofu and specific double-fry technique.

 Tahu Sumedang's first bite is a sound — the crackle of the crispy shell breaking.
 Inside is hot, slightly-firmer-than-custardy tofu with subtle saltiness from the brine.
 The chili you eat on the side hits with sharp heat that the soft tofu instantly tames.
 The cucumber chunk adds cool crunch + clean tongue.
 You reach for another piece.
 And another.
 The bag is gone before you realize.
 This is why Sumedang tofu vendors stay open 18 hours a day.